Telstra opens up eSIM tech to smaller brands (MVNOs)

 Benefits of an eSIM

-With eSIM plans now available for smartphones, and so many smartphones now eSIM-capable, it was only a matter of time until telcos would have to allow MVNOs serve customers with eSIM phones.
+It was only a matter of time before network owners Telstra, Optus and Vodafone would have to allow MVNOs to serve customers with eSIM plans.
 Add to that the ACCC’s concern over the matter, and you’ll get a huge telco like Telstra to change its eSIM policy.

-Further, Telstra is facing a lot of competition in their wholesale network market lately.
-We’ve seen some MVNOs like Aussie Broadband and Macquarie Telecom, which were reselling Telstra’s network, jump ship to Optus.
-The main reason for that is that Optus now resells its 5G network to MVNOs, while Telstra is still trying to keep 5G technology to itself.
+Further, we saw Telstra face a lot of competition in its wholesale network market.
+Brands like Aussie Broadband and Macquarie Telecom, which were reselling Telstra’s network, jumped ship to Optus.
+The main reason was that Optus now resells its 5G network to MVNOs, while Telstra was still trying to keep 5G technology to itself.